Read about some of our researchers below:

 Tony is a Distinguished Professor of English Language and Linguistics at Lancaster University and director of the ERSC Centre for Corpus Approaches to Social Science (CASS).
 He is a leading scholar in the field of corpus linguistics and particularly interested in exploring the use and manipulation of language in society.
 His recent research projects have focused on issues of pressing concern such as poverty, religion, immigration, and hate speech.
 These studies have shown how, once established, discourses become built into the language practices of a community, providing new insights on the interrelation between language and social behaviour.

-Simon is a hydrologist at the Centre for Ecology & Hydrology.
+Simon is a hydrologist at the UK Centre for Ecology & Hydrology.
 He has a particular research interest in the spatio-temporal evolution and characteristics of hydrological drought in the UK, and in drought termination.
 He led the development of UK and European drought catalogues and work on the spatio-temporal evolution of pan-European droughts.
 He has also made significant contributions to assessments of model performance in reproducing characteristics of historical droughts.
 He is currently contributing to Historic Droughts (on drought in the historical record) and IMPETUS (on drought forecasting) projects, and is continuing research to better define and characterise drought termination.

 Dr Rebecca Pearce